-The decision on suspension/transfer to alternative duties of the staff member subject to the allegation is the responsibility of the Senior Manager/Head teacher having consulted with their HR adviser and the DO.
+The decision on suspension/transfer to alternative duties of the staff member subject to the allegation is the responsibility of the Case Manager having consulted with their HR adviser and the DO.
 Suspension will never be an automatic step for staff subject to allegations; each case will be dealt with on its merits taking into consideration factors such as the seriousness of the allegation, the potential risks to children and whether it is possible to investigate the allegation whilst the person is still at work.
-The strategy meeting will make a recommendation to the setting if one is required but the ultimate decision rests with the Senior Manager/Head teacher.
+The strategy meeting will make a recommendation to the setting if one is required but the ultimate decision rests with the Case Manager.